 Windstorm insurance is vital for anyone owning a home or business near coastal waters.
 If you live in one of Texas’ 14 coastal counties or are new to the windstorm insurance process, navigating the maze of windstorm regulations can be as perilous as sailing through stormy waters.
-With XYZ Restorations, LLC on your side, we will help you navigate through the process for peace of mind.
+With XYZ Roofing and Restorations on your side, we will help you navigate through the process for peace of mind.

 There is no requirement for windstorm insurance in Texas, however, almost any mortgage company will require it as part of their terms.
 Even if you built your own structure, do so within windstorm specifications.
 Because inspections can only be made during construction, the Certificate of Compliance is a major selling point that guarantees code compliance and windstorm insurance eligibility.

 If you build or renovate a major structure without a Certificate of Compliance, reselling the structure can be tough as it may be ineligible for windstorm coverage or may require a heavy surcharge to the policy’s premium.